-Minnesota - Minnesota Statutes, 1984, Sections 144.495 and 325F.181 do not apply to this product; these statues apply to plywood, particleboard and MDF and other products manufactured with ureaformaldehyde resins.
+Minnesota - Minnesota Statutes, 1984, Sections 144.495 and 325F.181 do not apply to this product; these statues apply to plywood, particleboard and MDF and other products manufactured with urea-formaldehyde resins.

-SARA 313 Information: To the best of our knowledge, this product contains formaldehyde at de minimis concentrations (<0.1%) and is not subjected to the SARA Title III Section 313 supplier notification requirements.
+SARA 313 Information: To the best of our knowledge, this product contains no chemical subjected to the SARA Title III Section 313 supplier notification requirements.

-SARA 311/312 Hazard Category: This product has been reviewed according to the EPA "Hazard Categories" promulgated under SARA Title III Sections 311 and 312 and is considered, under applicable definitions, to meet the following categories:
+SARA 311/312 Hazard Category: This product has been reviewed according the EPA "Hazard Categories: promulgated under SARA Title III, Sections 311 and 312 and is considered, under applicable definitions, to meet the following categories:

+the demonstrate, to move the remember of ge

 An immediate (acute) health hazard Yes

 A delayed (chronic) health hazard Yes

 A corrosive hazard No

 A fire hazard No

 A reactivity hazard No

 A sudden release hazard No